-Ghanaian Mechanic Raises Concern About Safety of Converted Toyota Voxy Vehicles on Ghana Roads
+Ghanaian Mechanic Raises Concern About Safety of Converted Toyota Voxy Vehicles on Local Roads

-- He pointed out that the hydraulic brake lines had been wrongly twisted and straightened during the steering conversion process, which could affect how the braking system works
+- He pointed out that the hydraulic brake lines had been wrongly twisted and straightened during the steering conversion process, which could affect the braking

-- Philip stressed that the issue was not the Toyota Voxy itself but poor workmanship during the left-to-right, steering conversion done by some artisans in Ghana
+- Philip stressed that the issue was not the Toyota Voxy itself, but rather poor workmanship during the left-to-right steering conversion done by some artisans in Ghana

-A Ghanaian auto mechanic has sparked a conversation online after pointing out what he described as dangerous workmanship on some converted Toyota Voxy vehicles seen on Ghanaian roads.
+A Ghanaian auto mechanic has sparked a conversation online after pointing out what he described as dangerous workmanship on some converted Toyota Voxy vehicles seen on local roads.

 The mechanic, identified on TikTok as Adu Philip, shared a video explaining why some of these vehicles may pose serious safety risks, especially when the steering system is converted from left-hand drive to right-hand drive.

-According to him, the issue had nothing to do with the Toyota Voxy itself as a vehicle.
-Instead, the concern was about how some artisans handle the conversion process.
+According to him, the issue had nothing to do with the Toyota Voxy itself as a vehicle, but rather about how some artisans handle the conversion process.

-“These bends and curves were carefully designed by the manufacturer,” he explained in the video while showing the components.
-“But the person who worked on this car straightened some parts and twisted them again in a different way.”
+“These bends and curves were carefully designed by the manufacturer, but the person who worked on this car straightened some parts and twisted them again in a different way.”

 Philip stressed that the original design of such components is intentional and calculated for safety.